Code-Institute-Submissions/memory-blocks/testing.md

 - If the play button was clicked more than once during gameplay the memorizingTime function was called again.
 This caused the timeInterval function to be called again, which lead to the memorizing timer to count down at a faster rate than normal.

-    Fix: hide the play button when it is clicked to prevent the player clicking it multiple times.
+    Fix: hide the play button when it is clicked to prevent the player from clicking it multiple times.

     ```javascript
    $("#play").addClass("hidden");
     ```
 - The memorizing time was not calculated correctly if the player clicked between levels before pressing the play button.
-For example if the player chose the easy level the boolean easyGame was set to true.
-However if they then clicked on the medium level button, the mediumGame boolean was set to true.
+For example, if the player chose the easy level the boolean easyGame was set to true.
+However, if they then clicked on the medium level button, the mediumGame boolean was set to true.
 But the easyGame boolean still had a value of true.
 Therefore when the calculateMemorizingTime function was called it would return the value for an easyGame, as the first if statement is a check for an easyGame.

     Fix: when the easy button is clicked set the easyGame boolean to true and set the mediumGame and hardGame booleans to false.